MohsenAlyafei/arqamAR/readme.md

 <h2 id="sepDecimal">⚙6.16 Decimal Separator</h2>

-When options are used for displaying numbers in digits inside brackets, ***arqam*** uses the system locale setting for displaying the **Decimal Separator** by default.
+When options are used for displaying numbers in digits inside brackets, ***arqamAR*** uses the system locale setting for displaying the **Decimal Separator** by default.

 You can use this option to change the charatrer for the **Decimal Separator** irrespective of the system locale.